 Or I see people getting sold 2nd trusts when they should pay PMI, or being told they can go to settlement faster than they can when they cannot.

-I see lenders being less than honest on their Good Faith Estimate.
+Lenders can be less than honest on their Good Faith Estimate.

-I see lenders convince consumers that say they have the best interest rates when they only have 1-3 choices of lenders they work with, instead of numerous banks.
+Sometimes lenders convince consumers that say they have the best interest rates when they only have 1-3 choices of lenders they work with, instead of numerous banks.

-There are numerous data points consumers should be asking questions on, some consumers do not even know what type of lender they are working with, which is critical.
+There are numerous data points consumers should be asking questions on.
+Some consumers do not even know what type of lender they are working with, which is critical.
 You should also consider asking about:

 Experience: of the loan officer, the lender, and the management team.